The Tallest Man on Earth

 Kristian Matsson (born 30 April 1983) is a Swedish singer-songwriter who performs under the stage name The Tallest Man on Earth.
 Matsson grew up in Leksand, and began his solo career in 2006, having previously been the lead singer of the indie band Montezumas.
 His music has often drawn comparisons to the music of Bob Dylan.

-Since 2006, Matsson has released five full-length albums and two EPs.
+Since 2006, Matsson has released seven full-length albums and four EPs.
 He records and produces these in his home, and usually records his voice and guitar together on one track.
 He is known for his charismatic stage presence.

 He was previously married to Amanda Bergman, also known by the stage name Idiot Wind.
 Together, they wrote the music for the Swedish drama film Once a Year.

-Musical career
+Career

-Before Kristian Matsson began his solo career, he was the lead singer of the indie band Montezumas.
+Before Matsson began his solo career, he was the lead singer of the indie band Montezumas.

-Matsson's first solo release, The Tallest Man on Earth, was released in 2006.
+His first solo release, The Tallest Man on Earth, was released in 2006.
 The EP received positive reviews.

-At the start of his solo career, Matsson didn't plan to make music full-time, and he released his music without providing personal information or photographs of himself to journalists.
+At the start of his solo career, Matsson did not plan to make music full-time, and he released his music without providing personal information or photographs of himself to journalists.

-To celebrate the 10-year anniversary of The Wild Hunt, Matsson released a cover of Graceland by Paul Simon through Dead Oceans.
+To celebrate the 10-year anniversary of The Wild Hunt, Matsson released a cover of "Graceland" by Paul Simon through Dead Oceans.